danielevans-999/pyTimetable/README.md

 * CHECK OUT MARK'S WORK @ https://github.com/MachariaMark/pyTimetable
 * CHECK OUT SAM'S WORK @ https://github.com/samuelkihanya/pyTimetables
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+This is a detailed description of your application, including its purpose and usage.
+Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
 ## Setup/Installation Requirements
 Want to contribute?
 Lovely!